Terms & Conditions and Privacy

 - Use of Personal Information: we may use the Personal Information we collect through our Services for a range of reasons, which include:

-- To bill and collect money owed to us by You.
+- To bill and collect money owed to us by You, for Services, license renewals, or outstanding fees.

-- To communicate with you about your use of our Services.
+- To communicate with you about the use of our Services.

-- To enforce compliance with applicable laws, and to protect the rights and safeguarding of our Students and third parties, as well as our own.
+- To enforce compliance with applicable laws, and to protect the rights and safeguarding of our Students and third parties, as well as our Instructor and Helper’s safety.

 - To meet legal requirements and requests, including complying with court orders, public authorities, and appropriate legal authorities.